Keep Python & Packages up to Date

 Future proposals, such as changes to the JIT and GIL will provide further improvements to performance.

-Similarly, major packages with a performance focus such as NumPy and Pandas, should be kept up to date for the same reasons.
+Similarly, major packages with a performance focus, such as NumPy and Pandas, should be kept up to date for the same reasons.

-However, the more packages and language features your code touches, and the older the Python it currently uses, the greater chance of incompatibilities making it difficult to upgrade.
+These improvements are often free, requiring minimal changes to any code (unlike the jump from Python 2 to Python 3).
+However, the more packages and language features your code touches, and the older the Python (or package) version it currently uses, the greater the risk of incompatibilities that require some work to upgrade.

-Similar to optimising, when updating it’s important to have tests in place to validate the correctness of your code before and after changes.
+As with other optimisations, when updating it’s important to have tests in place to validate the correctness of your code before and after changes.
 An update to a single small dependent package could introduce a breaking change.
 This could cause your code to crash, or worse subtly change your results.

 Updating Python & Packages